small-tech/nodekit/README.md

 # NodeKit

+## This is a work-in-progress.
+It will likely not even compile for you yet.
+I’ll let you know when it’s ready to play with :)

 A [Small Web](https://small-tech.org/research-and-development) server.

 _Because creating a modern web site should be simple if your aim isn’t to do something nasty to people._